Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

   $ tz new -t basic_ui -p basicnative -T native -w  ~/workspace
   ```

-- Create a web project based on the Basic UI web template in the workspace.
+- Create a web project based on the basic UI web template in the workspace.

   Windows&reg;:
   ```